FrancisBanville/ms_interpreting_probabilities/README.md

 biological capacity of both taxa to interact and the environmental conditions that enabled them to interact locally.

+## Probabilistic interactions may also describe quantitative networks

 Even though binary interaction networks constitute a highly valuable source of ecological information [@Pascual2006Ecologicala], they overlook interaction strengths.
 Represented in a quantitative adjacency matrix $W$, interaction